What it is

 How we use it

-FCF yield is one of the two supplemental grades that feed the composite score (alongside ROE).
+FCF yield is one of the supplemental grades that feed the quality-growth score (alongside ROE), contributing to both the quality and value pillars.
 It doesn't appear on the compact row card across the rankings — you'll find it in the breakdown tooltip and the compare-page deep-dive.
 We don't surface it on the row card because for fast scanning, absolute FCF (the dollar number) is more visceral; the yield is the rate version of the same signal.

 The grade thresholds: above 7% = A, 5–7% = B+, 3–5% = B, 1.5–3% = C+, below 1.5% = C. We don't penalize sub-1.5% FCF yields the same way we penalize, say, a 30× P/E — a low FCF yield can be the right call for a name in growth-investment mode.